+- To promote scientific research

-- To promote stakeholder collaboration in conservation - To promote tourism
+- To promote stakeholder collaboration in conservation

+- To promote tourism

-The development of the above Purpose Statement was based on the stakeholder identification of the NNP's "Exceptional Resource Values" (ERVs).
+The development of the Purpose Statement was based on the stakeholder identification of the NNP's "Exceptional Resource Values" (ERVs).
 These ERVs are discussed and elaborated in the following section.